Lake District Elopement wedding with a big impact

-The morning of the wedding the weather was, in typical Lake District style, a bit miserly.
-The couple were really hoping to have the ceremony outside the barn so we were keeping our fingers crossed that it would dry up a little for them.
+The morning of the wedding, the weather was, in typical Lake District style, a bit miserly.
+The couple was hoping to have the ceremony outside the barn, so we kept our fingers crossed that it would dry up a little for them.

 The most beautiful flowers arrived

 Laura was under the impression that they were eloping in secret and that none of her family or friends knew, but Ross had another idea up his sleeve.
-The flowers that were delivered that morning were beautiful, the florist did a fabulous job.
-Laura had said she wasn’t a big flower person but she liked the wild loose theme but prefers vivid colors.
-The bouquet and buttonhole were amazing, the pops of orange and vibrant blue were lovely.
+The morning flowers were beautiful, and the florist did a fabulous job.
+The bouquet and buttonhole were gorgeous, and the orange and vibrant blue pops were lovely.
+Laura had said she wasn’t a big flower person, but she liked the wild loose theme but preferred vivid colours.

 Elopement wedding with a big impact

-Just because an elopement doesn’t have all the guests doesn’t mean the day has any less of an impact or that it has to be really low key!
+Just because an elopement doesn’t have all the guests doesn’t mean the day has less of an impact, or it has to be low-key!
 Laura and Ross drove over that afternoon.
 Their dogs were very well behaved and were happy roaming around in the paddock.
-Caroline helped Laura into her gorgeous dress and she had a beautiful veil trailing behind her.
+Caroline helped Laura into her gorgeous dress, with a beautiful veil trailing behind her.
 Ross looked very smart in his navy suit with gold detailing.
-There were many nice touches to the day, they’d both bought each other a piece of jewellery to wear which will have a lot of sentimental value to them.
+There were many nice touches to the day.
+They’d both bought each other a piece of jewellery to wear with sentimental value.